stuartellis/sve-personal-website/content/articles/eks-auto-mode.md

 +++
-title = "Low Maintenance Kubernetes with EKS Auto Mode" slug = "eks-auto-mode" date = "2025-05-05T17:41:00+01:00" description = "Using EKS with Auto Mode" categories = ["automation", "aws", "devops", "kubernetes"] tags = ["automation", "aws", "devops", "kubernetes"]
+title = "Low Maintenance Kubernetes with EKS Auto Mode" slug = "eks-auto-mode" date = "2025-05-06T07:41:00+01:00" description = "Using EKS with Auto Mode" categories = ["automation", "aws", "devops", "kubernetes"] tags = ["automation", "aws", "devops", "kubernetes"]
 +++

 [Kubernetes](https://kubernetes.io/) is now a standard technology for high-availability clusters.
 This article explains an approach for setting up Kubernetes clusters on [Amazon EKS](https://docs.aws.amazon.com/eks/) with Infrastructure as Code.
-The EKS clusters use [Auto Mode](https://docs.aws.amazon.com/eks/latest/userguide/automode.html), and cluster configuration is managed by [Flux](https://fluxcd.io/).
+The EKS clusters use [Auto Mode](https://docs.aws.amazon.com/eks/latest/userguide/automode.html), which automates the deployment and update of nodes, and manages several components in the cluster.
+The configuration is managed by [Terraform](https://www.terraform.io/) and [Flux](https://fluxcd.io/).

 ## More About This Project